Post-Stroke Support and Assessment in Calgary

 Why Stroke Rehabilitation Matters

-Stroke rehabilitation is an important part of helping people regain function, confidence, and independence after a stroke or transient ischemic attack (TIA).
-While acute medical care focuses on stabilization and safety, rehabilitation focuses on what happens afterward—how the person moves, functions, responds to sensory input, and manages daily life.
+Stroke rehabilitation is an important part of helping people regain function, confidence, and independence after a stroke or transient ischemic attack.
+While acute medical care focuses on stabilization and safety, rehabilitation focuses on what happens afterward, including how the person moves, functions, responds to sensory input, and manages daily life.
+Stroke rehabilitation may be important for people dealing with reduced balance or stability, walking difficulty, coordination changes, dizziness or visual disorientation, postural asymmetry, fatigue during movement, reduced confidence in busy or stimulating environments, or functional limitations that remain after formal medical treatment.
+Even when the major medical phase has passed, the nervous system may still need support.

 Common Symptoms After a Stroke